The International Legal Technology Association’s 2022 survey is a broad treasure trove of data reported from 541 law firms.

 In legal tech, it’s notable when a third-party solution is more widely adopted than a Microsoft solution as most law firms operate on the Microsoft stack.

 3. What do You Secure with MFA?

-The largest response is VPN/Remote Access (not exactly the same thing to me).
+The largest response is VPN/Remote Access.
 Then Office 365.
 It’s very good to see high adoption of MFA for these widely used applications.

 4. Which Phishing, Vishing, Social Engineering, or Security Awareness Program?

 KnowBe4 is the stand-out at 62%.
 Others used are Mimecast, Traveling Coaches, Proofpoint, managed service providers, and solutions developed in-house.
 Only 7% reported “None.”
 As phishing and social engineering are the cause of about 90% of exploits, law firms are wise to have these programs in place.

 It was wonderful to meet with you all!
 Last week was the first fully in-person annual educational conference of the International Legal Technology Association (ILTA) since 2019.
 ILTACON is truly an event of peer-to-peer sharing.
 Many of the members have relationships dating back decades.
 Having an in-person event again was fantastic.